pagkly/Zed/Investopedia3/Mode Definition.md

 -   The mode is easy to understand and calculate.
 -   The mode is not affected by extreme values.
--   The mode is easy to identify in a data set and in a discrete [frequency distribution](https://www.investopedia.com/terms/f/frequencydistribution.asp).
+-   The mode is easy to identify in a data set and in a discrete [[frequency distribution]](https://www.investopedia.com/terms/f/frequencydistribution.asp).
 -   The mode is useful for qualitative data.
 -   The mode can be computed in an open-ended frequency table.
 -   The mode can be located graphically.